Core Idea

 The trap has a precise structural signature: two or more actors draw from a common, limited resource pool, and success generates more resources that generate more success.
 This creates coupled Reinforcing-Feedback-Loops:

-- Actor A gains initial advantage → A receives more resources → A’s capability grows → A gains further advantage
+- Actor A gains initial advantage → receives more resources → capability grows → further advantage

-- Actor B receives fewer resources → B’s capability erodes → B loses further ground
+- Actor B receives fewer resources → capability erodes → loses further ground

 - → Convergence to monopoly, with A dominating and B excluded

 The critical feature is the shared pool: A’s gain is B’s loss.
-Unlike the Escalation-Trap, where the goal is relative and growth is unbounded, here the total resource is fixed — the trap converges to a stable monopoly rather than a mutual spiral.
+The trap converges to a stable monopoly rather than a mutual spiral (contrast with Escalation-Trap).

 Why Initial Conditions Lock In Outcomes

-Robert Merton (1968) documented this as the “Matthew effect” in science: eminent scientists receive disproportionate credit for work of similar quality because established reputation attracts attention, citations, and grant funding.
-The famous get more famous; the obscure stay obscure — regardless of relative merit.
+The initial advantage need not be earned — it can be random, historical, or institutional.
+Robert Merton (1968) documented this as the “Matthew effect” in science: eminent scientists receive disproportionate credit for work of similar quality because established reputation attracts citations and funding.
+The famous get more famous; the obscure stay obscure — regardless of merit.

-- Networks: Barabási’s preferential attachment model shows that nodes with more connections attract new connections at a higher rate, producing power-law degree distributions (“scale-free networks”).
-The mechanism is structurally identical to success to the successful.
+Barabási’s preferential attachment model formalises the same mechanism: nodes with more connections attract new connections at a higher rate, producing power-law distributions where early advantages compound into dominance.

 Escape Routes